KarlGong/ptest/README.rst

     $ ptest -h

-For more examples, please refer to the ``examples`` folder in source distribution.
+For more code examples, please refer to the ``examples`` folder in source distribution or visit https://github.com/KarlGong/ptest/tree/master/examples

 Contact me
 ----------